PlayFab/PlayFabGameServer/README.md

 #### Using Unity Networking to send to clients.
-There is a lot of documentation on how the Unity Networking client works,  so I'll let you read up there beacuse they tell that story the best.
+There is a lot of documentation on how the Unity Networking client works,  so I'll let you read up there because they tell that story the best.
 But I'll give you a bit of code that makes it super easy.

 First thing is first, whenever want to send to a client from a mediator, you will need to inject the UnityNetworkingData object.
 ```